 Nursing is a diverse discipline that affords the opportunity for a challenging and rewarding career.
 Bachelor-prepared nurses are generalists who provide services for patients and their families in hospitals, clinics, businesses, homes and a variety of other settings.
 Nursing involves activities related to health promotion and health restoration of individuals who are experiencing illness and/or disabilities throughout the lifespan.
 The Bachelor of Science in Nursing (BSN) is the entry level professional degree in nursing and provides the foundation for graduate study.

 The College of Nursing at Ohio State provides one of the finest bachelor's program in the United States (U.S. News & World Report ranked Ohio State's BSN program #5 in September 2022) and is approved by the Ohio Board of Nursing.
-The baccalaureate degree program in nursing at The Ohio State University College of Nursing is accredited by the Commission on Collegiate Nursing Education (CCNE), and approved by the Ohio Board of Nursing.
+The baccalaureate degree program in nursing at The Ohio State University College of Nursing is accredited by the Commission on Collegiate Nursing Education, 655 K Street NW, Suite 750, Washington, DC 20001, 202-887-6791.
 Like all bachelor's programs at Ohio State, the curriculum includes general education (GE) course requirements in foundational skills, the arts, sciences and humanities as well as courses in the nursing science major.
 The generic bachelor's option includes a minimum of one year of prerequisite pre-nursing coursework, and after admission to the major, an additional three years of nursing and other related coursework.

 The bachelor's program can be completed in a minimum of four years, including the year of prerequisite coursework.
 Part-time study may be possible, however it is the exception and will lengthen the time to earn the degree.
 A minimum of 121 credit hours is required to earn the BSN.
 At the time of graduation, students are eligible to take the National Nursing Licensure Examination (NCLEX-RN) that must be passed to be able to practice as a registered nurse (RN).